Calderdale Corridor Improvement Programmes Phase 1

 I drive into Hebden Bridge five days a week as there is no public transport links near to where I live. l work full time in retail earning only the minimum wage.
 Parking in the town would cost approximately £30/week so is definitely not an affordable option for me.
 Hence I park on the (soon to be double yellowed) A646.
 The new parking provisions proposed for the town only benefit users of the rail station who commute out of the area to work.
 Where is the help and support for the many (mostly low paid) who actually work IN Hebden?

-Virginia asked over 5 years ago
+Virginia asked almost 6 years ago

 Nationally, regionally and locally we have policies to remove parking from the main roads.
 They are becoming congested with parked cars in places and slowing the movement of vehicles especially buses and HGVs.
 This is causing significant air pollution and delays to buses.
 The bus operators then must put on another vehicle + driver to offer the same service or reduce the service.
 This creates a vicious cycle of decline in bus services and leads to worse congestion.